|Position:||Assistant Coach, Defensive Ends|

 |As a Player:||Played linebacker at University of Alabama from 1990–1993|

-• In 2018, Hall moved into one of the now 10 full-time coaching positions.
-Hall coaches the defensive ends in 2018.
+• Moved into one of the 10 full-time coaching positions as defensive ends coach in 2018.

-• Served as a defensive analyst in 2015 and 2016 and as a senior defensive analyst in 2017, helping the Tigers to a 40-4 record in three seasons, three ACC championships and three College Football Playoff berths.
-Clemson won the 2016 national championship, finished runner-up to Alabama in 2015 and the semifinals in the Sugar Bowl in 2017.
-All three years he has been at Clemson, the Tigers have faced Alabama, his alma mater, in the postseason.
+• Served as a defensive analyst in 2015 and 2016 and as a senior defensive analyst in 2017, helping the Tigers to a 40-4 record, three ACC championships and three College Football Playoff berths in those three seasons.
+In his first four years at Clemson, the Tigers faced Alabama, his alma mater, in the postseason.
 Clemson faced Alabama just once in the 40 years prior to his arrival at Clemson.

-• Clemson has finished in the top four of the AP and coaches polls (No. 2, No. 1, No. 4, respectively) in each of his three seasons, the only time in Clemson history it has had three-straight, top-four finishes.
-Clemson has ranked in the top four of the College Football Playoff poll in all 19 polls from 2015-17.
+• Clemson has finished in the top four of the AP and coaches polls in each of his five seasons, the longest such streak in school history.
+Clemson has ranked in the top four of every College Football Playoff poll since 2015.

-• The native of Alabama led the 1992 Crimson Tide national championship team in tackles (70), including eight tackles for loss and five sacks.
+• The Alabama native led the 1992 Crimson Tide national championship team in tackles (70), including eight tackles for loss and five sacks.
 He added 76 tackles as a senior in 1993.
-He was named First-Team All-SEC by the coaches in both seasons.
+He was named first-team All-SEC by the coaches in both seasons.

-• Alabama had a 40-9-1 record in his four years and played four bowl games.
-The Crimson Tide won three of those bowl games, including a 34-13 win over Miami (Fla.) in the Sugar Bowl at the end of the 1992 season that gave Alabama the national title.
+• Alabama had a 40-9-1 record during his four seasons and played four bowl games.
+The Crimson Tide won three of those bowl games, including a 34-13 victory over Miami (Fla.) in the Sugar Bowl at the end of the 1992 season that gave Alabama the national championship.

 • Upon his retirement as a player, Hall first was a volunteer coach at Centennial High School in Franklin, Tenn.
 He then did an internship with the Tennessee Titans through the NFL Diversity Coaching Fellowship.
 In this role, he observed NFL coaches and worked with them to evaluate players.

-• He worked as a recruiting coordinator and pro performance director at D1 Sports Training & Therapy.
-He also coached football and served as the strength & conditioning coach at Christ Presbyterian Academy before moving on to his career at The Ensworth School in Tennessee.
+• He worked as a recruiting coordinator and professional performance director at D1 Sports Training & Therapy.
+He coached football and served as the strength & conditioning coach at Christ Presbyterian Academy before moving on to his career at The Ensworth School.

 • Hall came to Clemson prior to the 2015 season after seven years as linebackers coach and fitness instructor at The Ensworth School.